Matches

 Meeting in Catalonia

-Several sectors of the party attribute this amendment to Fernández's supporters and it has generated quite a stir.
+Fernández's amendment has caused quite a stir, and several sectors are upset.
 Fernández's followers are a very small minority among the cadres, but the Catalan leader himself has always boasted of having the support of his rank and file.
-In any case, sources consulted reject the veto of the pact with the sovereigntists and the nationalists because they see it as a kind of "cordon sanitaire," which the PP has always criticized, including the one imposed on Vox.
+In any case, sources consulted reject the veto of the pact with the sovereigntists and nationalists because they see it as a kind of "cordon sanitaire," which the PP has always criticized, including the one imposed on Vox.

 They also lament the proposal Fernández made publicly last week in Reus, in which he argued that the PP should prioritize reforming the Constitution to protect "national unity," ensure that all parties abide by constitutional principles, and hinder sovereignty by reforming the electoral law.
 They believe it's inappropriate to address this debate, which makes Feijóo uncomfortable and for which there isn't even the necessary arithmetic.
 "A desire for prominence," these sources maintain, adding that he lacks internal support for several of the hardline positions he has been advocating.